James-Guo-03/James-Guo-03.github.io/files/Java.md

 ### Unit Testing

-Each sub-routine should be throughly tested independent from the other sub-routines.
+Each sub-routine should be thoroughly tested independent of the other sub-routines.

 Apply Black-box and White-box testing to each unit.